 We develop our compensation programs after reviewing publicly-available compensation data and subscription survey data for our peer group, provided by an independent compensation consulting firm engaged by our compensation committee.
 For setting 2018 compensation, our compensation committee engaged Arnosti Consulting, Inc. (Arnosti) as its independent compensation consultant, to advise on executive compensation matters including: overall compensation program design, peer group development and updates, and benchmarking executive officer and director compensation programs.
 Our compensation committee assessed the independence of Arnosti consistent with Nasdaq listing standards and concluded that the engagement of Arnosti did not raise any conflict of interest.
-The company paid the cost for Arnosti's services; however, the compensation committee retained the sole authority to direct, terminate, or engage Arnosti's services and Arnosti reported directly to the compensation for employees at or above the Vice President level and information to management with respect to planning for the 2019 equity incentive compensation program.
+The company paid the cost for Arnosti's services; however, the compensation committee retained the sole authority to direct, terminate, or engage Arnosti's services and Arnosti reported directly to the compensation committee.
+In addition to the services provided to the compensation committee, Arnosti provided advice to management with respect to compensation for employees at or above the Vice President level and information to management with respect to planning for the 2019 equity incentive compensation program.
 The decision to use Arnosti for advice regarding compensation for employees at or above the level of Vice President was made by management and approved by the compensation committee.
 Compensation for all services provided to the company by Arnosti did not exceed \$120,000 during 2018.